zkulbeda/english-cards/16 tourism.md

 #### 2. What means of transport do you prefer and why?

 Nowadays people can travel in different ways.
-People usually travel by air, by rain, by sea or by road.
+People usually travel by air, by rail, by sea or by road.
 All means of travel have advantages and disadvantages.

 As for me I prefer travelling by car.
 I think it's very convenient.
 You don't depend on the timetable.
 You are free to stop and change the direction whenever